Available Awards and Scholarships

 The UMD Peterson Memorial Scholarship is given through the Swenson College of Science and Engineering and rotates between SCSE departments; therefore, it is not awarded every year in the Department of Biology.
 This award is given to motivated and high achieving students in the Department of Biology with demonstrated financial need.
 Applicants must be a full-time undergraduate Biology or Cell and Molecular Biology major, be able to demonstrate financial need, and show high academic achievement with a minimum G.P.A. of 3.0.

 The Solidarity Through Science Scholarship is awarded to students studying abroad in the current Department of Biology program in Poland or other programs held in Eastern European countries.
-Applicants must complete the application below.
+This scholarship is administered through the Swenson College of Science and Engineering, more information and the application form can be found on their site.

 - Undergraduate Research Opportunities Program (UROP)